Rise of Digital Banking in Bangladesh: Transformation, Trends & Benefits

 Some banks are exploring or integrating cryptocurrencies and blockchain technology, offering services like cryptocurrency custody and trading to meet the evolving demands of customers.

-6. Robo-Advisors and Wealth Management
+6. Robo-advisors and Wealth Management

 It continues to gain traction, providing automated and algorithm-based investment advice to customers.
 These platforms make investing more accessible and affordable.